 In February 2010, Greece made a high-level political commitment to work with the FATF to address its strategic AML/CFT deficiencies.
-Since that time, Greece has demonstrated progress, including by taking measures to enhance the effectiveness of the FIU and tabling legislation that aims to address remaining issues regarding adequately criminalising terrorist financing.
+Since June, Greece has taken steps towards improving its AML/CFT regime, including by taking measures to enhance the effectiveness of the FIU and adopting legislation to adequately criminalise terrorist financing.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Greece should continue to work on implementing its action plan to address these deficiencies, including by: (1) addressing remaining issues regarding adequately criminalising terrorist financing (Special Recommendation II); (2) improving mechanisms and procedures for freezing terrorist assets (Special Recommendation III); and (3) enhancing the effectiveness of the FIU (Recommendation 26).
+Greece should continue to work on implementing its action plan to address these deficiencies, including by: (1) improving exisiting mechanisms and procedures for freezing terrorist assets under UNSCR 1373 (Special Recommendation 1II); and (2) further enhancing the effectiveness of the FIU (Recommendation 26).
 The FATF encourages Greece to address its remaining deficiencies and continue the process of implementing its action plan.